krixik-ai/krixik-docs/CONTRIBUTING.md

     - `remove_output`: tag to remove cell output
     - `remove_cell`: remove entire cell (input and output)
     - `ignore_test`: add to code cells you want ignored in testing
-    - `should_fail`: add to any code cell that should fail in testing
+    - `raises-exception`: add to any code cell that should fail in testing
 2. Clean up your pipelines at the end of each notebook
     - Make sure your notebook ends with a python cell invoking `reset_pipeline` on any pipeline(s) created